 October 22 - 26, 2018.
 Utrecht, The Netherlands.

-This is an advanced 5-day course which will describe the digital modulation techniques used (or to be used) in the major wireless and wireline communication systems of today including 4G and 5G.
+Dr Irving Kalet, Academic College of Engineering, Jerusalem, Israel, and Columbia University, New York, USA is teaching this advanced 5-day course, which will describe the digital modulation techniques used (or to be used) in the major wireless and wireline communication systems of today including 4G and 5G.

 Modern digital modulation techniques and multiple access techniques are basic building blocks of the physical (or radio) interface of all digital communication systems.
 Many of these techniques will be used in the Fifth Generation (5G) cellular systems, which are presently under discussion throughout the world.